 There are two codes that affect retract planes.

 The G98 code will cause the machine to return to the Z location at the start of the canned cycle.

 The G99 code will tell it to return to the R plane.

 Selecting a retract plane that is above any potential obstacles in the machine such as fixtures, clamps, or the part itself will allow the machine to safely move between each hole drilling location.

 If the R plane is too low it could cause damage on the workpiece and lead to disaster.
 However, if an R plane is too high above the workpiece’s surface, it could increase machining time, due to the extra time needed to go all the way up to the R value after each drilling.

 When using the G83 drilling cycle, you will need to be aware of the positioning mode that is currently active.

-If G90 is active, the machine will read all locations as relative to a single zero location.
+If the G90 code (absolute positioning) is active, the machine will read all locations as relative to a single zero location.

-If G91 is active, the machine will read all locations as relative to its current position.
+If the G91 code (incremental positioning) is active, the machine will read all locations as relative to its current position.

 Pay careful attention to your current positioning mode because using the wrong one can easily result in a machine crash.